openrocket/openrocket.github.io/README.md

 After Jekyll has successfully been installed, you can run a local version of openrocket.info by running:

-  `bundle install` (you only have to run this once, when you first cloned the repo)
+  `bundle install` (you only have to run this once, when you first cloned the repo, or when the Gemfile has changed)

   `bundle exec jekyll serve` (rerun this command to adopt changes to the code into your local site)